16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

-Are you planning a trip to the Italian Dolomites and wondering where exactly to go and what to see?
-In this guide, we cover some of the nicest places and the very best things to do in the Dolomites that are worth a trip even if you are traveling from the other side of the world.
-We also share our experience-based tips and suggestions that will help you plan a bucket list trip and enjoy the best that the Dolomites have to offer.
+Dreaming of the breathtaking mountain landscapes of the Italian Dolomites but not sure where to start?
+This guide highlights the most beautiful places and best things to do in the Dolomites that are worth a trip, even if you’re traveling from across the globe.
+We also share first-hand tips and recommendations to help you plan a bucket list trip and enjoy the best that the Dolomites have to offer.
 Find out!

 The Italian Dolomites have some of the most beautiful mountain scenery you can imagine.
 Stunning scenic roads and dazzling mountain passes, thousands of kilometers of hiking trails, picturesque mountain lakes, and countless charming towns and villages dotting the region…